-The Pension Fund's RI policy includes the approach for exercising the rights attached to investments.
+The Pension Fund's RI policy and Responsible Investment Statement include the approach for exercising the rights attached to investments.
 The Committee expects any directly appointed asset managers and the pool company (London CIV) to comply with the Stewardship Code (2020) and to publicly disclosed their policy on how they will discharge their stewardship responsibilities.
 Stewardship is part of the responsibilities of share ownership, and therefore an integral part of the investment strategy.